 But what online retailers do about it?
 To put it simply, as will all web businesses, online shops need to focus on improving their customer’s user experience.

 Positive user experience not only encourages shoppers to carry on and complete their purchase, but it also inspires them to spread the word about your business.

-So how can you avoid the pitfalls and maximise your chances of being talked about for the right reasons?
-Here are four of our top tips for avoiding checkout drop-off, bagging more customers and bring in more revenue for your online business.
+So how can you avoid the pitfalls and maximize your chances of being talked about for the right reasons?
+Here are four of our top tips for avoiding checkout drop-off, bagging more customers, and bring in more revenue for your online business.

 Make Your Costs Clear